cheeaun/cheeaun.com/src/blog/_posts/2018-04-17-rebuilding-taxirouter-sg.md

 I manage to maintain **all** existing features from the first version:

 - "My location" or current location button, which will plot the user's location so that they can use it to locate taxis surrounding them.
 I've also added a bonus feature, a compass indicator which resembles very closely to the one on Google Maps.
 - Stationary taxis, which I labeled for taxis that didn't move for a minute, are still there.
-Instead of 50% opacity, I changed them to **orange-colored** taxis and purposedly put more attention on them.
+Instead of 50% opacity, I changed them to **orange-colored** taxis and purposely put more attention on them.
 - Taxi stands are available on higher zoom levels.
 - Bottom right panel indicator for nearby taxis and taxi stands, within a 5-minute walk, are there as well.